killbill/killbill-analytics-plugin/reports/payments_total_daily/README.md

 # Daily Payments Report

-Compute the total value (in the reference currency) of captured payments per day per currency.
+Compute the total value (in the reference currency) of payments per day per currency.

 The snapshot view is: `v_report_payments_total_daily`